svijsv/GHMon/README.md

 ## Introduction
 GHMon is a configurable low-power firmware for autonomous small-scale greenhouse control and data logging.
-At present it supports STM32F103-, STM32F4-, and ATMega328-based devices with wired resistance- and voltage-based sensors, DHT11 temperature/humidity sensors, and BMP280/BME280 temperature/air pressure/humidity sensors.
+At present it supports STM32F103-, STM32F401-, and ATTiny402-based devices.
+It doesn't do very much and it doesn't do it very well, but it's mine.

+## Overview
+There are three broad groups of devices in the GHMon worldview:
+* Sensors read the world.
+* Actuators control the world.
+* Controllers mediate between the two.

+GHMon provides a means of organizing these three catagories while also providing scheduling, logging, and rudimentary control terminal support.

-## Configuring
+## Configuration
-Configuration files are located in `config/` and examples for all the files can be found in `config/templates/`.
-More detailed configuration information can be found in `config/README.md`.
+In order to maintain flexibility, configuration is performed by defining settings, data structures, and functions in `config/`.

+General settings universal to all builds are located in `config/general`.
+This directory can mostly be ignored.

+Settings specific to a particular build are taken from an 'instance' directory defined in the environment variable `INSTANCE_DIR`, an example of which can be found at `config/instance`.
+* `config.h` and `advanced.h` contain general configuration details.
+* `sensors/sensor_defs.h` contains the implementation details of the sensors.
+* `actuators/actuator_defs.h` contains the implementation details of the actuators.
+* `controllers/controller_defs.h` contains the implementation details of the controllers.
+* `log/logfile.h` contains the implementation details of the logger.
+* `main_hooks.h` contains hooks used to influence the main control loop.
+* `lib/` contains overrides for library configuration.

+The example instance directory additionally contains files included by the primary ones for organizational reasons.

+Details can be found in the example files.

 ## Installing
-GHMon uses [PlatformIO](https://platformio.org/) for building and installing.
+GHMon uses [PlatformIO](https://platformio.org/) for building and uploading.

-Build configuration files are provided for a few boards and can be found in `pio_inis/`; they're included by `platformio.ini` by default.
-New (compatible) boards can be added by copying an existing .ini file and editing it where appropriate.
+Build configuration files are provided for a few devices and can be found in `pio_inis/`; they're included by `platformio.ini` by default.
+New (compatible) devices can be added by copying an existing .ini file and editing it where appropriate.

 ## Usage
 The primary user interface is a button in combination with an LED.

-* Pressing the button briefly will wake the monitor, blink the LED once, then check the sensors and blink a few times if there are any warnings - one flash to aknowledge followed by one flash for a power warning, two for a sensor warning, three for a controller warning, and four for a logging warning.
-Multiple warnings may be issued in succession.
-* Holding the button until it has blinked a total of two times will sync any cached log data to the SD card (if it's enabled); it will blink once when done if everything's OK or a few times if there was an error.
+Pressing the button:
+* Briefly will wake the monitor and check for warnings, then:
+  * Issue status flashes if required
+  * Run any controllers without scheduled run times if there is no globally-scheduled run time
+  * Append to the log if there is no scheduled time to do so
+* Holding for two LED blinks forces the log buffer to be writting out
-* Holding until three blinks forces a check for any device controllers that need to be run (if they're enabled).
+* Holding for three LED blinks forces the controllers to be run
-* Holding until four blinks sets the internal time to 12PM.
+* Holding for four LED blinks sets the device time to a preset value, 12:00PM by default
-* Holding for five or more blinks cancels the command.

-After releasing the button, the LED will blink a number of times to indicate which action it will take, or else flash briefly twice to indicate it will take no action.

-If the monitor is busy when the button is pressed, the LED will flash briefly and then continue with whatever it's doing.
+* Holding for longer will flash quickly twice and then do nothing

+The status LED may flash as follows either when the button is pressed or when status checks are scheduled (multiple warnings may be issued in succession):
+* Once to indicate a power warning (low battery or low Vcc)
+* Twice to indicate an actuator warning
+* Three times to indicate a sensor warning
+* Four times to indicate a controller warning
+* Five times to indicate a logging warning

-A primitive serial terminal can be reached if nothing goes wrong during initialiation by setting `USE_TERMINAL` in `config.h`.
+A primitive terminal can be reached over UART if nothing goes wrong during initialiation by sending any data (e.g. a key press) while connected.

-## Hardware
-Testing has been done with STM32F103 Bluepill, Arduino Pro Mini 3.3V/8MHz, and Arduino UNO R3 boards but it should be possible to run on any board with an STM32F103, ATMega328, or ATMega168 MCU provided a new PlatformIO build target is configured for it.

-See the schematics in `schematics/` for some typical setups.

-If power usage is a concern, the power LED should be removed from the development board.

-Certain SD card Arduino modules designed to interface with 5V logic circuits may not work with 3.3v boards.

 ## Troubleshooting
-It's normal for the LED to blink several times at irregular intervals when powering on.

 If there's been an error in configuration or in device initialization, the LED will turn on then off every half second.
-Connecting to a serial monitor with `USE_SERIAL` set in `config.h` will give a more detailed error message.
+Connecting to a serial monitor with `USE_UART_OUTPUT` set in `config.h` will give a more detailed error message.
-Otherwise, check to make sure that:

-* `SENSOR_COUNT` and `CONTROLLER_COUNT` match the number of sensors and controllers defined in `sensors.c` and `controllers.c`
-* The correct `devcfg` field has been set for each chosen sensor type
-* There's enough free RAM for runtime usage; 256 bytes may work but 384 bytes or more is better especially when logging is used.

-If using an SD card for logging and it isn't being recognized, [this](https://www.sdcard.org/downloads/formatter/) (ideally) or the internal formatter (with `USE_FDISK` set in `config.h`) may fix the problem.

-If using an SD card for logging, a FAT codepage other than the default latin1 can be chosen in `lib/fatfs/ffconf.h`.
+## Libraries
+GHMon uses my own uHAL and ulib libraries as well as elmchan's FatFS library.
+All three are included in the `lib/` root directory.